dropcopy/openbookGUI/README.md

 ### Add Trading View charts

-It is now required to add OHLCV candles built from on chain data using [Bonfida's API](https://docs.bonfida.com).
-Here is how to do it:
+It is now required to add OHLCV candles built from DropCopy data server:

 1. Get access to the [TradingView Charting Library](https://github.com/tradingview/charting_library/) repository.
 This is a **private repository** and it will **return a 404 if you don't have access to it**.
 To get access to the repository please refer to [TradingView's website](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/)